Car oil and filters

 Whether you change your own oil or have a shop do it for you, choosing the right oil, filter and service interval has never been more challenging.
 Because even if you follow the oil type and viscosity recommendations shown in your owner’s manual, you still have at least a dozen oil formulations to choose from.
 And oil filters come in just as many flavors.
+We can help answer: What oil filter do I need.
 You can buy a $14 filter with the highest dirt-holding specifications and the longest mileage rating.
 But do you need to spend that much if you change your oil on schedule?
 Then there’s the issue of extended drain intervals.
 Can you really go 12,000 to 15,000 miles between oil changes?

 We contacted experts at Valvoline, Mobil 1, Pennzoil, Royal Purple, Fram and WIX Filters to get you up-to-date advice that you can take to the bank.
 And we’ll kill off a few myths in the process.
 But first, a quick lesson in the basics of engine lubrication.